Textiles of KYOTO

 Notes

 Fitness: The best way to discover Kyoto is on foot.
 Please be prepared to walk about 1 mile every day.
-Although we will set a leisurely pace, there will be stairs, stone steps, and uneven terrain.
-Floor sitting on cushions is the norm in Japan and although we will try to get a chair for you, it may not always be possible.
+Although we will set a leisurely pace, you should be prepared for stairs without bannisters, stone steps and uneven terrain.
+Floor sitting on cushions is the norm in Japan; although we will try to get a chair for you, it may not always be possible.
+And please note that shoes must be removed at the entrance of all homes and many workshops, religious sites and restaurants.

-Dietary: Japanese people rarely discuss their dietary restrictions and so most restaurants are not used to accommodating special requests such as vegan and gluten free.
+Dietary: Most restaurants are not used to accommodating special requests such as vegan, gluten-free and fish/shellfish allergies.
 If this applies to you, please contact us before registering.
-Allergies to shellfish and preferences for no red meat and poultry can usually be accommodated.

 Pricing

-Send an email to info@esprittravel.com to receive a link to sign our Terms and Conditions and Waiver online.
-Payment of a $1000 deposit will complete your registration and hold your place on the tour.
+Send an email to andy@esprittravel.com for registration materials and to receive a link to sign our Terms and Conditions and Waiver online.
+Payment of a $1,000 deposit will complete your registration and hold your place on the tour.
 The balance will be due 90 days prior to the start of the tour.

-Tour price based on a group of 14 and includes the following:
+Tour price is based on a group of 14 and includes the following:

-· Ten nights hotel accommodations at the Cross Hotel in Kyoto
+- Ten nights hotel accommodations at the Cross Hotel in Kyoto, based on sharing a room

 Not included: